dpallez/IdeaFlow/ideaflow-knime/examples/Examples.md

 Before treating these files as release examples:

-- remove or reconfigure the personal CSV path in workflow 9;
 - correct and re-export the SHADE-family workflows if their titles are intended to denote canonical SHADE and L-SHADE;
 - validate every import and complete execution in the minimum supported KNIME version;
 - remove the temporary `testing/` source directory once the exported workflows no longer need to be inspected;